CS222-UIUC/course-project-group-40/README.md

 - According to our project proposal, we devided our application architecture into three components: Machine Learning program, Server program, and Android client.

 ### Backend: Machine Learning
 Our application contains two core machine learning modules, Optical Character Recognition (OCR) and Object Detection (ObjDetect).
+They are used to provide the feedback to users based on their input images with computations.
 - Optical Character Recognition (OCR) in this project is implemented based on the backbone of MoblieNet, and uses the pre-trained network architecture of CRNN.
 - Object Detection (ObjDetect) in this project is implemented based on the YOLOv3 framework, which is pre-trained on COCO dataset using a Darknet-53 backend on ImageNet.
 - Both of the Machine Learning module is implemented in Python and PyTorch and utilizes a plenty of libraries such as Numpy and OpenCV.
-- Although we support freely training with customized training parameters and modifying the ML model structure, the finetuned models have been directly encapsulated in this project and supports direct calls from the server script to make OCR or ObjDetect predictions.
+Although we support freely training with customized training parameters and modifying the ML model structure, the finetuned models have been directly encapsulated in this project and supports direct calls from the server script to make OCR or ObjDetect predictions.
-- The model makes recognition and prediction based on the images received from the server program, and returns the results back to the server for final presentation in the front-end of the app.
-- Yuanxi Li mainly worked on Machine Learning Modules, which is the core algorithm part in this application.
+- Yuanxi Li mainly worked on Machine Learning Modules.

 ### Backend: Server
 The server program includes several modules such as the network libraries, Docker service, Java main server program, Image libraries, System IO and File System.